Death and Taxes (video game)

-Death and Taxes is a simulation video game by Leene Künnap, an Estonian indie game developer, and published through their company, Placeholder Gameworks, on February 20, 2020.
-The game has the player take the role of a Grim Reaper, who must bureaucratically decide the fates of humans, specifically whether they will live or die.
-The game shares its ideology with the death-positive movement.
+Death and Taxes is a 2020 simulation video game by Leene Künnap, an Estonian indie game developer, and published by their company, Placeholder Gameworks, on February 20, 2020 on Steam.
+The player takes the role of a Grim Reaper, who must bureaucratically decide the fates of humans, specifically whether they will live or die.
+The game shares its ideology with the death-positivity movement, trying to open the discussion of death in a light-hearted way.
 On March 18, 2020, Placeholder Gameworks uploaded the game code under the MIT License on GitHub.